django-commons/django-typer/doc/source/tutorial.rst

 .. note::

-    :class:`~django_typer.TyperCommand` adds the standard set of default options to the command line interface.
+    :class:`~django_typer.TyperCommand` adds the standard set of default options to the command line interface, with the exception of verbosity, which can be

 Add Helps with Type annotations